Change Manager: Definition, background, tips – How to lead change successfully

-Change manager – but how?
-Do you have the task of supporting a change in your company – as a change manager, project manager or employee?
-Wondering what you should look out for?
-How do you take your colleagues with you?
-How do you ensure that the change process runs as smoothly and easily as possible?
-Well, then you’ve come to the right place: In this article, we will give you tips on how to successfully manage your transformation or change process as a change manager.
+Do you have the task of supporting a change in your company – as a change manager, project manager or dedicated employee?
+Are you wondering what you should pay attention to?
+How you can get your colleagues on board?
+How to ensure that the change process runs as smoothly and easily as possible?
+Then you’ve come to the right place: this article will give you tips on how to successfully manage your transformation or change process as a change manager.

 Change is everywhere – our VUCA world

-This is particularly true in a business context: how quickly circumstances such as technology, market requirements or the competitive situation change today.
+This development is particularly relevant in a business context: How quickly do circumstances such as technology, market requirements, the economic situation or the competitive situation change today?
 Companies must be able to react to this – and quickly!
 Because if you can’t keep up, you may end up like the former market leaders Nokia and Kodak.
 They had ignored decisive change and are now out of the picture…

 Permanent change

-However, you will not just be faced with one or two changes; you can expect to have to deal with change on a permanent basis.
+However, you won’t just have to deal with one or two changes; you can expect to have to deal with change on a permanent basis.
 Because the world is constantly changing and it is doing so at an ever faster pace.
 There is even a term for this phenomenon: VUCA .
 The acronym VUCA means: Volatile, Uncertain, Complex, Ambiguous.
 In summary, VUCA means that everything is constantly changing and it is impossible to predict what will happen next.

-This means that you and your company are facing more and more changes.
+This means that you and your company will be faced with more and more changes.

-The ability to act as a change manager, i.e. to lead and accompany change, is therefore one of the fundamental requirements for a manager.
+The ability to act as a change manager, i.e. to lead and accompany change, is therefore one of the fundamental requirements for almost every manager and almost every employee.

 Definition of Change Manager – What are the tasks of a Change Manager?

-A change manager is first and foremost the person who actively deals with the upcoming change in the company: they have the task of planning, accompanying, monitoring and permanently optimizing the transformation processes.
-She advises executives and top management on change and organizational development.
+Change managers are first and foremost the people who actively deal with the upcoming change in the company: They have the task of planning, accompanying, monitoring and permanently optimizing the transformation processes.
+They advise executives and top management on change and organizational development.

-The change manager has an overview of the entire change process, can also assess complex situations and knows how to reach people in the company, from top management to employees.
-He designs the communication in the change process so that important information is communicated at the right time and in the best possible way.
-It is important that he succeeds in encouraging all those involved to change.
+Change managers have an overview of the entire change process, can also assess complex situations and know how to reach people in the company, from top management to employees.
+They shape communication in the change process so that important information is communicated at the right time and in the best possible way.
+It is important that they succeed in encouraging all those involved to change.

-He has various change management methods at his disposal, such as Kurt Lewin’s 3-phase model or John P. Kotter’s 8-phase model.
+You have various change management methods at your disposal, such as Kurt Lewin’s 3-phase model or John P. Kotter‘s 8-phase model.

-In the event of conflicts or crises during a change, the change manager intervenes and is able to communicate and act in an emphatic, clear and solution-oriented manner.
-It can also withstand strong pressure and emotionally charged situations.
+Change managers intervene in conflicts or crises during a change and are able to communicate and act in an emphatic, clear and solution-oriented manner.
+They are also able to withstand strong pressure and emotionally charged situations.

 Change management can be carried out by an internal or external consultant, and managers are often also entrusted with change management.